arnold-c/OutbreakDetection/manuscript/supplemental-appendix.typ

 ], caption: figure.caption(
 position: top,
 [
-Unavoidable cases per annum of each testing scenario at their specific optimal thresholds, scaled up to Ghana’s 2022 population.
+Mean unavoidable cases per annum of each testing scenario at their specific optimal thresholds, scaled up to Ghana’s 2022 population, when the average noise incidence is 8 times higher than the average measles incidence.
 A) the noise structure is dynamical, and the seasonality is in-phase with the measles incidence.
 B) the noise structure is Poisson only.
 ]),
 kind: "quarto-float-tbl",
 supplement: "Table",